AgenticSZZ: Temporal Knowledge Graph-Guided Agentic Bug-Inducing Commit Identification: Evaluation Results

-\textbf{The recall improvements validate our RQ0 findings about BIC distribution.} \appname achieves higher recall than LLM4SZZ across all datasets, with the largest gains on DS\_GITHUB-j (+0.174) and DS\_LINUX (+0.091).
+\textbf{The recall improvements validate our RQ0 findings about BIC distribution.} \appname achieves higher recall than LLM4SZZ on DS\_LINUX, DS\_GITHUB-c, and DS\_GITHUB-j, with the largest gains on DS\_GITHUB-j (+0.219) and DS\_LINUX (+0.117), while DS\_APACHE shows marginally lower recall (0.394 vs. 0.398).
 These improvements reflect our RQ0 finding that 28\% of BICs require exploration beyond immediate blame commits.
-While LLM4SZZ's context expansion can reach some of these BICs, at first sight \appname's TKG-based history traversal seems to provide a more systematic approach to exploring ancestor commits (a deeper analysis of this is performed in RQ2).
+While LLM4SZZ's context expansion can reach some of these BICs, \appname's TKG-based history traversal provides a more systematic approach to exploring ancestor commits, as the BIC category analysis in RQ2 confirms.
 The simultaneous precision improvements indicate that the agent's reasoning effectively filters false positives introduced by search space expansion.

-\textbf{DS\_APACHE presents unique challenges that limit improvement.} While \appname matches LLM4SZZ on DS\_APACHE, it does not achieve the same gains as on other datasets, and the difference is not statistically significant ($p=0.74$).
+\textbf{DS\_APACHE presents unique challenges that limit improvement.} While \appname falls slightly below LLM4SZZ on DS\_APACHE in terms of F1 (0.468 vs. 0.482), the difference is not statistically significant ($p=1.000$).
 As shown in Figure~\ref{fig:complexity-heatmap}, DS\_APACHE has the highest blame complexity: 30\% of cases involve $\geq$10 deleted lines with $\geq$3 blame commits, whereas DS\_LINUX and DS\_GITHUB concentrate on the low-complexity region (47\% and 43\% respectively have 1 to 2 deleted lines with only 1 blame commit).
 This complexity increases the difficulty of identifying the correct BIC among many candidates.
 Additionally, DS\_APACHE projects span diverse Apache Software Foundation repositories with varying coding conventions, making it harder for the agent to reason about code relationships consistently.